Visualizing History: A 3D-Printed Journey To The Belgian Coastline During WWI

 3D printing a historic coastline

-Commissioned by the Atlantikwall Museum in Raversijde for a new exhibition about munition in WWI, the model will educate visitors about the German defense strategies along the Belgian coastline during WWI.
-The German army established bunkers along the coastline which were meant to stop allied ships from embarking.
+Commissioned by the Atlantikwall Museum in Raversijde for an exhibition about munition in WWI, the model educates visitors about the German defense strategies along the Belgian coastline during WWI.
+The German army established bunkers along the coastline, which were meant to stop allied ships from embarking.
 To this day, the ruins of these bunkers remain a distinctive feature along the coast.

 Details in Polyamide (SLS)